close

 I have seen many images on the internet of nice thick green leafy mats of sprouts.
 In a jar or the EasySprout™, sprouts tend to stay short and don't get very leafy.
 I discovered that the trick to growing these mats of greenery was to use a tray sprouter.
 The SproutMaster™ is a very popular tray sprouter.
 It's about 1 1/2 inches deep with a perforated bottom and a pair of covers.
 Using this sprouter, it is possible to grow beautiful tall green sprouts.

-First I should point out that the SproutMaster™ is way over priced for what it is: a tray with holes in it.
+First I should mention that I believe that the SproutMaster™ is a little over-priced for what it is: a tray with holes in it.
+In fact, you could say that about any sprouter you buy.
 There really is nothing special about it.
 The lids don't even fit on it securely.
 The trays are stackable which will save space if you need to own several and sprout constantly.
 It comes in different sizes and mine is 8x10 inches.
 It has a cheap little divider you can put in the middle to separate crops.
-Just after getting it out of the box I realized right away that someone was getting rich on these things.
-But at the time I couldn't think of anything else I had lying around ready to be converted into a tray sprouter so I decided to embrace it and start sprouting.

-It doesn't take much effort to grow a thick tray of beautiful looking and tasting sprouts.
-To grow leafy sprouts you need to do the following:
+It doesn't take much effort to grow a thick tray of beautiful looking tasty sprouts.
+I'm not talking about shoots or microgreens, Just sprouts.
+Not too tall but not short and curly either.
+To grow short leafy sprouts you need to do the following:

 That's pretty much all there is to it.
 You can search around the internet and find more detailed instructions and advice but in the end, this is all you need to do.
 The key is not to break up the root mass and just let it grow.

-Here is my list of things I absolutely dislike about this sprouter:
+Here are some of the things I absolutely dislike about this sprouter:

 Despite the issues I have with the SproutMaster™, I still use it often.
 The size of it lets me sprout quite a bit at one time which is nice.
 And the extra surface area lets me spread the sprouts around and keep them nice and loose.
 For everyday use, it's perfectly fine.
 I have detailed instructions for using the SproutMaster™ here